Fast dimension-reduced climate model calibration and the effect of data aggregation: Acknowledgments

-The authors are very grateful to an anonymous referee, an associate editor and the editor for very detailed and helpful comments and suggestions that have greatly improved this manuscript.
-This work was supported by NSF through the Network for Sustainable Climate Risk Management (SCRiM) under NSF cooperative agreement GEO-1240507.
-All views, errors, and opinions are solely that of the authors.
+The authors are very grateful to an anonymous referee, an Associate Editor and the Editor for very detailed and helpful comments and suggestions that have greatly improved this manuscript.
+All views, errors and opinions are solely that of the authors.